TB543/4RunnerDash/README.md

 6. Navigate to **Interface Options** -> **I2C** and enable I2C.
 7. Optionally you can also disable screen sleeping after 10 mins in **Display Options -> Screen Blanking**

 > **Note:** Sometimes you may need to change the WLAN Country and reconnect to Wi-Fi for proper internet connectivity, even if it was set during flashing.
-This can be done in **Localization Options -> WLAN Country** and **System Options -> Wireless LAN**
+This can be done in **Localization Options -> WLAN Country** and **System Options -> Wireless LAN**.
+Make sure if your internet/password ever changes you update this setting to ensure software updates and album art continues to work.

 ## Software Installation
 1. Install Git: